COVID-19 Safety precautions

 Do Camp Fremont counselors teach the sports activities?

-Camp Fremont counselors lead the groups in music, drama, arts & crafts, and field play.
-While the counselors are with their campers at EVERY activity, the sports components of Camp Fremont (tennis, horseback riding, and swimming) are led by additional instructors chosen by their respective department.
+Camp Fremont counselors lead the groups in arts & crafts and field play.
+While the counselors are with their campers at EVERY activity, the sports components of Camp Fremont (tennis, horseback riding, yoga, and swimming) are led by additional instructors chosen by their respective department.

 What does the swimming test involve?